How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

 How are students included in activities outside the classroom including trips?

-All students with SEN are able to access school activities and trips.
-If necessary additional TA support is allocated to ensure SEN students are able to take part fully.
+All students with SEN and/or disabilities are able to access school activities and trips.
+If necessary additional TA support is allocated to ensure SEND students are able to take part fully.

 What training have the staff supporting students with SEN had, or what are they expected to have?